dlwsdqdws/Django_Circle_Brawl/readme.md

 3. Press keyboard 'F' to choose skill - Flash, skill CD = 5s;
 4. Press keyboard 'S' to choose skill - Shield, skill CD = 10s;
 5. Left Click mouse to release skills;
-6. Press keyboard 'Enter' to open chat box and press keyboard 'Esc' to close.
+6. Press keyboard 'Enter' to open chat box and press keyboard 'Esc' to close;
+7. At the end of each game, left click mouse once to exit the score board, and then left click again to return to the menu.

 ## Effects